AutoActuary/ProActuary/README.md

 * Starting any data line with an asterisk.
 * Enforces headers not to be surrounded by quotes, while all other data strings should be.

 Given the intricate nature of this format and the emphasis on data integrity in actuarial work, there's a demand for a toolset that can seamlessly handle such files.
-Enter ProActuary.

 ## Features